ImProver: Agent-Based Automated Proof Optimization: Experiments

-\paragraph{Length optimization.} First focusing on the length metric, we see that \methodname{} outperforms GPT-4o with respect to the improvement score by $566\%$ (aggregated over all datasets).
+\textbf{Length optimization.} First focusing on the length metric, we see that \methodname{} outperforms GPT-4o with respect to the improvement score by $566\%$ (aggregated over all datasets).
 Additionally, we are guaranteed that \methodname{} produces a correct output, although that output may just be the same as the input.
 However, $35.44\%$ of the time, it generates a correct output that is not the same length as the input, and in that case, we expect an average of a $55.29\%$ reduction in length.
 Comparing this with GPT-4o, we conclude that not only can \methodname{} optimize at a higher level on arbitrary theorems, but its ability to generate nontrivial correct outputs is far greater in comparison to GPT-4o.

-\paragraph{Readability optimization.} Readability optimization is similar, with \methodname{} outperforming GPT-4o by $423\%$.
-Moreover, the accuracy, improved accuracy, and nonempty improvement disparities for readability parallel those of the length tests.
-However, it should be noted that for both GPT-4o and \methodname{}, the accuracy and improved accuracy scores were markedly smaller for readability than length optimization.
-This suggests that for both models, it was generally more ``difficult'' to generate a correct output, and moreover, generate a correct output with a better metric score than the input, for readability optimization than length optimization.
-In other words, optimizing for readability is more difficult for the underlying generator than optimizing for length.
-However, we speculate with higher-quality prompts, descriptions of the metric, and examples, this disparity can be minimized.
-Regardless, we note that different metrics can be less likely to be correctly optimized, and that model performance is correlated with the metric it seeks to optimize -- both for GPT-4o and \methodname{}.
+\textbf{Declarativity optimization.} Declarativity optimization is similar, with \methodname{} outperforming GPT-4o by $423\%$.
+Moreover, the accuracy, improved accuracy, and nonempty improvement disparities for declarativity parallel those of the length tests.
+However, it should be noted that for both GPT-4o and \methodname{}, the accuracy and improved accuracy scores were markedly smaller for declarativity than length optimization.
+This suggests that for both models, it was generally more ``difficult'' to generate a correct output, and moreover, generate a correct output with a better metric score than the input, for declarativity optimization than length optimization.
+In other words, optimizing for declarativity is more difficult for the underlying generator than optimizing for length.
+However, we speculate with higher-quality prompts and metrics, this disparity can be minimized.
+Regardless, we note that different metrics can be less likely to be correctly optimized, and that model performance is correlated with the metric it seeks to optimize, both for GPT-4o and \methodname{}.

+\textbf{Mixed optimization.} For the mixed optimization of both length and declarativity, we observe a $778\%$ outperformance by \methodname{} in the aggregate, with similar increases across all experimental measures.
+It is notable that the combined improvements and accuracies mirror the trends from the individual length and declarativity metrics, suggesting that \methodname{} is able to scale its optimizations to align with the increased complexity of the metric.
+Moreover, this empirically shows that for more complex and arbitrarily-defined metrics, \methodname{} maintains its ability to generate nontrivial optimizations, given sufficiently high-quality examples, prompts, and scoring functions.